Activiti/activiti-7-developers-guide/overview/12factor.md

 ## \#13 - Concurrency

-Runtime bundles were designed with the idea of scaling process execution - if there are too many requests to create process instances of a type or too many interactions against a specific set of process instances, new runtime bundle instances can be created on demand to handle the load.
+Runtime Bundles were designed with the idea of scaling process execution - if there are too many requests to create process instances of a type or too many interactions against a specific set of process instances, new runtime bundle instances can be created on demand to handle the load.
 No extra configuration is required to achieve this scalability in Activiti Cloud - it is an innate feature of the platform.

 ## \#14 - Telemetry

-Activiti cloud services provide telemetry by standard spring boot actuators and health indicators, but it also provides business level telemetry my emitting a standardised set of events that expose the engine operations.
-All this information can be used for data warehousing and forecasting purposes.
+Activiti Cloud services provide telemetry by standard Spring Boot (micrometer) actuators and health indicators, but it also provides business level telemetry my emitting a standardised set of events that expose the runtime operations.
+All this information can be used for data warehousing, reporting  and forecasting purposes.

 ## \#15 - Authentication and Authorization

-Activiti cloud relies on SSO and IDM for all its services.
+Activiti Cloud relies on SSO and IDM for all its services.
 RBAC \(role-based access control\) is a native part of all our services.
+Activiti Cloud components will provide hook points for domain specific extensions to build more complex use cases.